Yun Bong-gil: Funeral and honours

 In May 1946, Korean residents in Japan exhumed Yun's remains from Nodayama cemetery.
 After being transferred to Seoul, they were given Korean funeral rites and reburied in Hyochang Park.

 On 1 March 1962, the South Korean government posthumously bestowed on him the Republic of Korea Cordon (the highest honor) of the Order of Merit for National Foundation.

-On 27 March 1968, Chiang Kai-shek, the president of Republic of China in exile in Taiwan, wrote a prose to applaud Yun's action at the request of Yun's biographer, which was not revealed until 18 Dec 2013.
+On 27 March 1968, Chiang Kai-shek, the president of Republic of China in exile in Taiwan, wrote a prose tribute to applaud Yun's action at the request of Yun's biographer, which was not revealed until 18 Dec 2013.

 Memorials

 Yun Bong-gil Memorial Hall was built in commemoration of the 55th anniversary of his death.
 It is located in Yangjae Citizen's Forest, Seocho District, Seoul Yangjaedong.
 Second name of Yangjae Citizen's Forest Station is 'Maeheon' which is named after his pen name.

 There is also a memorial hall called the Plum Pavilion in Lu Xun Park, Shanghai where the bomb throwing incident happened.

 In Kanazawa, Ishikawa, Japan, a monument was built on the site where Yun Bong-gil was buried after being executed by the Imperial Japanese Army.